lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-02-Horse-race/README.md

 ## Guidelines

-This challenge should take you **45 minutes**.
+This challenge should take you **45 minutes 🕒🕒🕒**.
 You should finish it and start brainstorming on the next challenge before lunch!

 1. Kickstart by writing the pseudo-code with the teacher as a live-code.
 2. Work 20 minutes on your own to try to figure out the solution.